Fx Copy

 How to calculate Power Factor using Area of X Section (1 Phase 3 Wire US)?

 With Power Transmitted (P), Maximum Voltage Underground AC (Vm), Resistivity (ρ), Length of Underground AC Wire (L), Line Losses (Ploss) & Area of Underground AC Wire (A) we can find Power Factor using Area of X Section (1 Phase 3 Wire US) using the formula - Power Factor = ((2*Power Transmitted/Maximum Voltage Underground AC)*sqrt(Resistivity*Length of Underground AC Wire/(Line Losses*Area of Underground AC Wire))).
-This formula also uses Square Root Function function(s).
+This formula also uses Square Root (sqrt) function(s).

 What are the other ways to Calculate Power Factor?